Interested candidates may apply once a year starting October 15.

-The Applicant must be a currently credentialed veterinary technician/nurse and in good standing in their state.
-The applicant must provide proof that they are legally credentialed to practice in their state or province.
+The Applicant must be a currently credentialed veterinary technician/nurse and in good standing in their state and must provide proof that they are legally credentialed to practice in their state or province.
 A photocopy of your current license that hasn't expired will need to be submitted with your application packet.
-The applicant must be of high ethical and professional standing (AVDT By-laws, Article III, Section II: Active Members).
-It is required that each applicant be a member in good standing with NAVTA (National Association of Veterinary Technicians in America).
-The application will ask for your NAVTA membership number.
-The applicant must be a subscriber to the Foundation for Veterinary Dentistry.
-This organization is the approved organization of the AVDT and holds an Annual Veterinary Dental Forum where the applicant will have access to most of the CE required for credentialing.
+Graduation from an accredited veterinary technology program is considered according to the requirements of the credentialing state.

 All applicants must establish a VTS (Dentistry) mentor.
 Mentors can be anyone that has become credentialed as a VTS (Dentistry) by the AVDT.
 A list of available mentors will be provided to you in the current year application packet; as this list changes annually.
 No other list will be provided prior to the application packet.
 No other veterinarians, veterinary technicians, or people in human dentistry are eligible to serve as an AVDT mentor.
 If an applicant needs help finding a mentor, they should contact our Secretary at firstname.lastname@example.org.

-Once the candidate has successfully passed both parts of the exam, they will be granted the VTS (Dentistry) designation.
+Once the candidate has successfully passed both portions of the exam, they will be granted the VTS (Dentistry) designation.
 New career opportunities may be available such as teaching clinical skills, local and/or national lecturing and possibly publishing.
 Earning your VTS (Dentistry) is challenging but attainable for the Veterinary Technician who commits the time, energy, financial investment, planning, and resources to the process.